ryantanlien/node-gcloud-deploy/README.md

 ### Additional Software/Accounts Required
 1. GitHub

-### Additional Configuration to be Performed on Google Cloud
+### Additional Configuration to be Performed (Google Cloud and GitHub Repository Secrets)
 This section contains sensitive information and so screenshots will be minimal.
 1. Enable IAM for your Google Cloud Run Project
 2. Obtain the Service User Account ID for your Google Cloud Run Project (We will need this later)
     - It's ID is under the `Principal` field
+    - Add your Service User Account ID for your Google Cloud Run Project as a Secret in your GitHub Repository.
+3. Obtain the ID for the Google Cloud Run Project and add it as a Secret in your GitHub Repository.
 3. Make the Service User Account a Service Account Token Creator (We will need this later)
-  - Go to IAM & Admin section of Google Cloud and click on the pencil icon next the the automatically generated service account.
+    - Go to IAM & Admin section of Google Cloud Dashboard and click on the pencil icon next the the automatically generated service account.
     - Add a new Role to it called Service Account Token Creator.
 4. Generate a Service Key for the Google Cloud Service Account and add it as a Secret in your GitHub Repository as `SERVICE_JSON`.

-### Additional Configuration to be Performed on GitHub
-1. Add your Service User Account ID for your Google Cloud Run Project as a Secret in your GitHub Repository.
+    - Got to IAM & Admin section of Google Cloud Dashboard and click on Service Accounts on the lefthand sidebar.
+Click more Actions and Click Manage keys.
+Add a Key
+    - More info can be found [here](https://cloud.google.com/iam/docs/keys-create-delete)
-2. Add your Docker User Name and Password for as Secrets in your GitHub Repository as `DOCKER_USERNAME` and `DOCKER_PASSWORD`
+5. Add your Docker User Name and Password for as Secrets in your GitHub Repository as `DOCKER_USERNAME` and `DOCKER_PASSWORD`

+#### Adding Secrets to GitHub Repository
 ![Alt text](docs/images/image-6.png)

 ### GitHub Actions
 There are many continous deployment frameworks that one can use such as Jenkins or Google Cloud's own Cloud Build or GitHub Actions.
 Due to the accessibility and cost (it's free!) of GitHub Actions and GitHub, we will use GitHub Actions.

-GitHub Actions is simply a script configured using a YAML file that triggers when events we specify occur.
+GitHub Actions is simply a script configured using a YAML file that triggers when events we specify occur, running on a remote virtual machine is provisioned for us.

 For more information visit the [Official Documentation for GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)